caioavidal/bookstore/README.md

 The BookStore Web API is structured using the clean architecture pattern.
 This promotes separation of concerns and modularity in the codebase.
 The architecture consists of the following layers:

-1. **Application Layer**: This layer contains the business logic and orchestrates the interactions between different components.
+1. **Application Layer**: This layer contains the application logic and orchestrates the interactions between different components.
 It defines use cases and interfaces for interacting with the Domain layer.

 2. **Domain Layer**: The heart of the application, this layer contains the core business entities, rules, and logic.
 It's independent of any external concerns and represents the actual domain model.